flyEagelsfly/DynamicAfrica/README.md

 <img align="left" width="100" height="100" src="https://github.com/lukasalexanderweber/DynamicAfrica/blob/master/gif/ezgif.com-video-to-gif.gif">

 While the basemap can be implemented using core leaflet functionality the symbols (pie charts, circle diagrams) are realized using the Leaflet-Semicircle extension (https://github.com/jieter/Leaflet-semicircle).
 A circle with white transparent fill and fitting stroke is overlaid with a semicircle representing the actual amount of population using the internet.
-The size of both circles correspond to the actual population size.
-The colors represent the type of internet development.
+The size the circle corresponds to the actual population size.
+The color represents the type of internet usage development.

 ---